graeme-hill/crossguid/README.md

   This works on both Mac OSX and iOS.
 * `GUID_WINDOWS` - Uses the built in `CoCreateGuid` function in Windows.

-## Building

-Each platform has its own build script to create object files and run unit tests, but the source files (the only ones you need are `guid.h` and `guid.cpp`) are meant to be incorporated into your own build system.
-You can look at the platform build script (eg: `linux.sh` as a reference).

 ## Linux

 **The Linux version uses the proprocessor flag `GUID_LIBUUID`**